carlcastanas/Software-Engineer-Roadmap/README.md

 ## Building a Portfolio and Networking

 ### Portfolio Development
 1. **GitHub Profile:** Showcase your projects and contributions on a well-maintained GitHub profile.
+Follow me on GitHub at [carlcastanas](https://github.com/carlcastanas) for potential collaboration opportunities.
 2. **Personal Website:** Create a professional website highlighting your skills, projects, and experiences.
 3. **Project Descriptions:** Clearly document your projects, including technologies used, challenges faced, and solutions implemented.
 4. **Code Quality:** Emphasize clean, well-documented code with attention to best practices.

 ### Networking
 1. **LinkedIn:** Build a strong LinkedIn profile, connecting with professionals in the field.
+Connect with me on LinkedIn at [carlcastanas](https://www.linkedin.com/in/carlcastanas/) for potential referral and job opportunities.
 2. **Online Communities:** Join relevant communities such as [Stack Overflow](https://stackoverflow.com/) and [Dev.to](https://dev.to/) to engage with the software development community.
 3. **Meetups and Conferences:** Attend local and virtual meetups, conferences, and workshops to network with industry experts and fellow developers.
 4. **Open Source Contributions:** Contribute to open-source projects to showcase your collaborative skills and expand your network.